Lynk & Co 06: Lynk & Co 06 EM-P

 In July 2023, the Lynk & Co 06 EM-P was unveiled.
 The vehicle uses the second generation Lynk & Co design language and is equipped with the EM-P powertrain system, featuring a P1 + P3 dual-motor layout.
-It is powered by BHE15 NA 1.5L engine, delivering the maximum power of 88 kW, pairing with 3DHT transmission.
-The power out of the P3 motor is 160 kW, and the combined maximum power output and torque reaches 220 kW and 568N.m.
+It is powered by BHE15 naturally-aspirated 1.5-liter engine, delivering the maximum power of 88 kW, pairing with 3DHT transmission.
+The power out of the P3 motor is 160 kW, and the combined maximum power output and torque reaches 220 kW and 568 Nm.
 The vehicle carries a 19.09 kWh battery, providing an electric range of 102 km.